hashicorp/terraform-website/README.md

 ## Where the Docs Live

-This repository is a webshite shell that sources docs from disparate GitHub repositories.
+This repository is a website shell that sources docs from disparate GitHub repositories.

 The content source files are located in the following repositories: